 What is Hindsight Bias?

-Hindsight bias is the misconception that one “always knew” that they were right, after the fact, and assume that they possessed special insight or talent in predicting an outcome when actually, they did not.
-It is an important concept in behavioral finance theory.
+Hindsight bias is the misconception, after the fact, that one “always knew” that they were right.
+Someone may also mistakenly assume that they possessed special insight or talent in predicting an outcome.
+This bias is an important concept in behavioral finance theory.

 Hindsight Bias Example

-Consider the 2008 financial crisis or the dotcom bubble of the late 1990’s.
-If you talk to many people now, they will state enthusiastically about how all the signs were there and everyone knew it was coming.
-However, if you go back to 2007 or the mid-1990’s, any analyst or investment professional who was screaming that there was a problem at that time was not listened to, in fact, they were laughed at and the markets ignored them.
+Consider the 2008 financial crisis or the dotcom bubble of the late 1990s.
+If you talk to many people now, they may state that all the signs were there and everyone knew it was coming.
+However, if you examine the history, you learn that analysts or investment professionals who were screaming that there was a problem at the time weren’t listened to, in fact, they were laughed at and investors largely ignored their warnings.